iiasa/message-ix-models/doc/api/workflow.rst

   1. A precursor scenario is obtained.

-     It may be returned by a prior workflow step, or loaded from a :class:`Platform`.
+     It may be returned by a prior workflow step, or loaded from a :class:`~ixmp.Platform`.
   2. (Optional) The precursor scenario is cloned to a target model name and scenario name.
   3. A function is called to operate on the scenario.
      This function may do zero or more of: